jjdmol/LOFAR/CEP/PyBDSM/doc/source/process_image.rst

         3-4 times smaller than the smallest image dimension.

     atrous_lpf
-        This parameter is a string (default is ``'b3'``) that sets the low pass filter, which can be either the B3 spline or the triangle function, which is used to generate the *à trous* wavelets.
+        This parameter is a string (default is ``'b3'``) that sets the low pass filter, which can currently be either the B3 spline or the triangle function, which is used to generate the *à trous* wavelets.
 The B3 spline is [1, 4, 6, 4, 1] and the triangle is [1, 2, 1], normalised so that the sum is unity.
 The lengths of the filters are hence 5 and 3 respectively.

-    atrous_orig_isl
-        This parameter is a Boolean (default is ``False``).
-If ``True``, all wavelet Gaussians must lie within the boundaries of islands found in the original image.
-If ``False``, new islands that are found only in the wavelet images are included in the final fit.

-    atrous_sum
-        This parameter is a Boolean (default is ``True``).
-If ``True``, fitting is done on an image that is the sum of the remaining wavelet scales.
-Using the sum will generally result in improved signal.
-        If ``False``, fitting is done on only the wavelet scale under consideration.

 .. _psf_vary_do: